passlock-dev/passkeys/README.md

 After implementing Passkey authentication on several projects I realised there was a lot of repetition, mostly around the registration and authentication ceremonies.
 As a web developer implementing Passkeys, I don't care about cryptographic ciphers, binary encoding etc. I just want to "authenticate this user".

+### Why Serverless?

+My original plan was to publish an open source implementation for both the frontend **_and backend_** so developers could self host their own stuff.

-I initially thought about publishing open source client and server libraries.
-The problem is that whilst JS is ubiquitous on the frontend, there are many backend languages and frameworks.
-Today the backend could be a Node.js lambda function or a Django controller running on K8s.
-Developing, testing and maintaining low level libraries for so many frameworks would be a challenge for even the largest teams.
+The problem is that whilst JS/TS is ubiquitous on the frontend, there are many backend languages frameworks and deployment scenarios.
+You may be running an AWS lambda function with an old version of node.js, or a Django controller with the latest version of Python, or .NET, Java, Ruby, Go ...

+Cryptography is pretty unforgiving, so maintaining many low level libraries is a challenge for even the largest organisations.
 By offering a serverless platform we can offer a secure, scalable passkey solution to **all** developers, irrespective of the tech stack.

 ## Features